 - You knew that the arresting officer was an officer of the law, meaning, the officer was not undercover or off duty

 - The arresting officer was indeed an officer of the law; you cannot be charged with resisting arrest if you resisted a citizen’s arrest

-A good criminal defense lawyer will understand the weight of your criminal case and will work to dissect the reality of what occured to make sure that the truth of your arrest comes to light.
+A good criminal defense lawyer will understand the weight of your criminal case and will work to dissect the reality of what occurred to make sure that the truth of your arrest comes to light.
 By working with a Lakeland criminal defense lawyer with experience in resisting arrest charges, you’re also employing strong, strategic defense strategies in your favor.
-Contact the Smith & Eulo Law Firm today to discuss what our legal services can do for you.
+Contact us today for your free consultation and discuss what our legal services can do for you.